Thalia Medical Center offers one of the only personalized and private outpatient detoxification programs in the Philadelphia area.

 The standard seven-day outpatient program includes:

--An initial 60-minute consultation prior to the start of your detox with Dr. Fohrer.
+- An initial 60-minute consultation prior to the start of your detox with our providers.

--Four 30-minute follow-up consultations at our office to monitor your withdrawal management.
+- Daily face-to-face or telehealth 30-minute follow-up consultations at our office as well as evening check in to monitor your withdrawal management.

 How much does it cost?

-The standard rate is $2,500 and may vary slightly depending on case complexity, frequency of visits, and time devoted to care.
+The standard rate is $3,200 and may vary slightly depending on case complexity, frequency of visits, and time devoted to care.
 The standard rate is for alcohol or opiate detox.
-The rate and time required to detox from benzodiazepine (xanax, klonopin, ativan, valium) or from multiple substances will be discussed privately.
+The rate and time required to detox from benzodiazepines (Xanax, Klonopin, Ativan or Valium) or from multiple substances will be discussed privately.
 In-home care (as opposed to coming to our office for treatment) is an additional charge not included in the standard rate.
 Insurance does not typically cover this level of concierge service.

 Full payment for the program is due at the end of the initial 60-minute visit.
-If you choose not to proceed with the entire program, you will be charged $400 for the initial 60-minute visit.
+If you choose not to proceed with the entire program, you will be charged our usual intake appointment fee for the initial 60-minute visit.

 Can I drive?